 Potential interrogation tactics aside, what do you do as an adoptive parent when the inquisitive nature of your child collides with a natural curiosity of their adoption?
 The best piece of advice I think my wife and I ever got was from an early training course we attended while we were going through the adoption process.
-We were told simply, “Answer their specific question only and don’t give them any more information that they’re not specifically asking for at that time.”
+We were told simply, “Answer the specific question only and don’t give any more information that the child is not specifically asking for at that time.”
 The reason for this is simple.
-When a child is genuinely curious about something, they will ask you about it.
-But that’s all the information they really want.
-They don’t want to hear a litany of examples and proof to back up your statements.
-Their constantly developing brains can really only handle the answer to the question initially asked.
-Any more than that may confuse them.
+When a child is genuinely curious about something, she will ask you about it.
+But that’s all the information she really wants.
+He doesn’t want to hear a litany of examples and proof to back up your statements.
+Her constantly developing brain can really only handle the answer to the question initially asked.
+Any more than that may confuse her.

 The problem with this theory is that I tend to ramble on and on until, eventually, not only do I confuse toddlers and school-aged children, but everybody else, as well—including adults and senior citizens.
 Even the occasional dog gives me that head-cocked-to-the-side, ears-pointed-upward look of confusion.
 This is when I have to remember the well-known acronym most of us learned from school: Keep it Simple, Stupid (KiSS).